Notice: System maintenance will be performed on Saturday, June 29, 2024, from 6:00 a.m. until 1:00 p.m. MST

 A Brief History of The Village Project Program

-The Village Project is an affiliate of The Utah Mentor Network.
+The Village Project is affiliated with The Utah Mentor Network.

 How to Get Started

-Contact the Village Project to get an application, complete a background check, and upon completion become a mentor!
+To become a mentor, contact the Village Project to obtain an application, complete a background check, and start making a difference in a young person's life.

 zalmaym@utcourts.gov